 Make a custom flower bouquet online to pick up in person.

-😩 Problem: To customize these bouquets, customers typically have to arrive at the florist in person or over the phone.
-This can be inconvenient, especially for introverts and anyone with limited communication skills.
+😩 Problem: To customize bouquets, customers typically have to arrive at the florist in person or over the phone.
+This can be inconvenient for many reasons.
 Customers may not be informed on the meanings of the flowers they choose, leading to potential clashes with recipients.

 😀 Solution: An online bouquet customizer where users can select each flower, color, and wrapping.
 Users can also conveniently learn about the significance of each flower.
 The bouquets can be picked up in person or delivered.

 This digital bouquet customization feature will make it convenient for customers to customize their bouquet down to each flower, more precisely tailoring their bouquets to their recipients.
-Their bouquets can become more meaningful now that they’ll easily learn of the significance of each flower.
-In the end, this helps them curate a more delightful gift for their recipients and spark joy 😀.
+In the end, this helps them craft a more delightful, personalized, meaningful gift for their recipients 😀.

 Intended project impact: